goggledefogger/smugglers-town-ai-gemini/README.md

 This project is licensed under the MIT License.
 (Placeholder - confirm if this is accurate).

+## Debugging Tips (React Hooks & State Flow)
+*   **Props vs Refs in Hooks:** When passing data into a custom hook that needs to react to changes (e.g., inside a `useEffect`), ensure you pass the actual state variable prop, not `someRef.current`.
+Passing `someRef.current` provides a snapshot and won't trigger the hook's effect when the underlying data changes later.
+Passing the state variable ensures the hook re-runs when the prop identity changes.
+*   **State Updates & Effects:** Remember that `useEffect` runs after the render.
+If updating state based on server data (like in `useColyseus`), ensure non-primitive state (objects, arrays, Maps) is updated by creating *new* instances so that hooks depending on that state re-run correctly.

 ## Adding New Gameplay Elements (Development Notes)

 Adding new interactive elements (e.g., different pickups, obstacles, capture points) generally follows these steps: